 The government is bringing in a change to energy tariffs which could affect your gas and electricity prices.
 For the better – we hope!
 The energy price cap – or Draft Domestic Gas and Electricity Bill to give it its full title – will Ofgem the ability to cap standard variable tariffs.

 How much do you really know about your energy tariff or energy prices in the UK?
 In the current system, if you’re a customer on a standard variable tariff, you’re on your supplier’s standard or ‘evergreen’ tariff.
 But, did you know that is not the cheapest tariff available?
 On this tariff gas and electricity prices could go up or down at any time and you may be missing out on some great deals.

 Usually, on this sort of tariff, there are no exit or cancellation fees, so you’re free to switch tariffs at any point, but it’s not likely to be a particularly cheap tariff.
 It’s also worth bearing in mind that if you’ve shopped around for a great gas or electricity tariff and signed up to a deal with your supplier and that deal has now ended, they will probably have moved you to a standard variable tariff.
 Meaning you could be paying quite a lot more than you had originally signed on for.
 Not what you bargained for?
-No problem, this is where the cap comes in.
+No problem, this is where the energy price cap comes in.

 What will the cap do to price of gas and electricity?

 The cap is designed to help consumers stop overspending on their energy bills.
 If you’re on a standard variable tariff and haven’t recently swapped energy supplier, it’s likely you’ll be overpaying.
 And it’s not just a small amount that you could be losing out on.
 You could be paying hundreds of pounds more than you would on some of the cheapest deals.
 Yup, really.